 Brown, Dusky brown, and Green stinkbugs are well established and relatively common in New England, but only rarely damage apples.
 Stinkbugs are most likely to enter orchards to feed on fruit during drought.
-Local populations will be higher where broadleaf weeds are abundant.
-Stinkbug damage is most common in the 60 days before harvest.
+Local populations will be higher where broadleaf weeds, especially legumes, are abundant.
+Damage from native stinkbug species is most common in the 60 days before harvest.